-- In 2020, 5,579 motorcyclists were killed in traffic crashes.
-One of the primary contributing factors to motorcycle fatalities is excessive speed, according the National Highway Traffic Safety Administration (NHTSA). - Safe riding and driving practices by all road users will help reduce motorcycle fatalities and injuries.
+- 6,218 motorcyclists were killed in traffic crashes in 2022, a 1 percent increase from 2021.
+One of the primary contributing factors to motorcycle fatalities is excessive speed, according to the National Highway Traffic Safety Administration (NHTSA). - Safe riding and driving practices by all road users will help reduce motorcycle fatalities and injuries.
 For safety tips, visit the National Safety Council's Motorcycle Roadway Safety web page. - Motorcycle insurance is widely available, either as an endorsement to a personal automobile policy or as a stand-alone policy.

-SEATTLE, WA, Monday, May 16, 2022 - Spring marks the beginning of motorcycle season as bikers pull their motorcycles out of winter storage to cruise Northwest roads and highways.
+PORTLAND, OR, May 7, 2024 - Spring marks the beginning of motorcycle season as bikers pull their motorcycles out of winter storage to cruise Northwest roads and highways.
 If you ride, it's imperative to keep road safety top of mind to help prevent a tragic crash.
 And if you're driving a four-wheeled (or more) vehicle, it's time to sharpen your focus and share the road with motorcyclists.
 Making sure you have the right insurance coverage to help protect you financially is important as well.

-May is Motorcycle Awareness Month and helps bring safe riding, driving practices and cooperation from all road users to the forefront to help reduce the number of fatalities and injuries on U.S. highways.
+May is Motorcycle Safety Awareness Month and helps bring safe riding, driving practices and cooperation from all road users to the forefront to help reduce the number of fatalities and injuries on U.S. highways.

-Tragically, 5,579 motorcyclists were killed in traffic crashes in 2020, an 11 percent increase from 2019, according to the National Highway Traffic Safety Administration (NHTSA).
-An estimated 82,528 motorcyclists were injured.
+Tragically, 6,218 motorcyclists were killed in traffic crashes in 2022, a 1 percent increase from 2021, according to the National Highway Traffic Safety Administration (NHTSA).

 "It's popular these days to talk about those we're closest to as our 'ride-or-die' friends, but no one wants to take that literally on a motorcycle," said NW Insurance Council President.
-"Riders must use focus and skill at all times - and under recently-enacted laws, they must also carry liability insurance.
+"Riders must use focus and skill at all times - and under recently enacted laws, they must also carry liability insurance.
 Our message to riders is: ride safe, ride alert, and ride insured."